p32929/EasiestdbFlutter/README.md

     ]),
   ]);
 ```
 Look carefully, we didn't add any `ID primary key` column.
-That's because `EasiestSqlFlutter` library does it by default for each table.
+That's because `easiestdb` library does it by default for each table.

 Also, you may add as many SQL Constrains in `columnDataType` parameter.
 By default, its set to ` TEXT `.